Huarochirí province

-Huarochirí Province (in hispanicized spelling) or Waruchiri is located in the Lima Region of Peru.
+Huarochirí (Quechua: Waruchiri) is a province of the department of Lima, Peru.
+From the administrative point of view of the Catholic Church in Peru, it forms part of the Territorial Prelature of Yauyos.
 Its capital is Matucana.
 The western section is part of the Lima Metropolitan Area.

 Geography

 The La Viuda and Paryaqaqa or Waruchiri mountain ranges and the Cordillera de la Corte traverse the province.
 One of the highest peaks of the province is Paryaqaqa at 5750 m above sea level.
 Other mountains are listed below:

 Political division

 The province is divided into thirty-two districts.